RazeSevi/tmux/README.md

 #### Install tpm (tmux plugin manager)

 Run the following command.<br>
-This wil cinstall tpm and will add it in `~/.tmux/plugins/tpm`.
+This will install tpm and will add it in `~/.tmux/plugins/tpm`.

 ```bash
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm